edjCase/http-assets/README.md

 # Assets Library and Canister

+## Fork Information

+This repository is a fork of [ic-assets](https://github.com/NatLabs/ic-assets) created by [Tomijaga](https://github.com/tomijaga) under the [NatLabs](https://github.com/NatLabs) organization.

+The primary difference between this fork and the original repository is that we've published to a different package name in the mops.toml file.
+All core functionality remains the same, and we maintain the original MIT license.

+Our goal is to contribute improvements back to the original repository while maintaining our own package for specific use cases.

 ## Introduction

 A Motoko library implementation of the [Assets Canister](https://github.com/dfinity/sdk/blob/master/docs/design/asset-canister-interface.md) with v2 certification.
 It allows you to serve files from a canister and access them via the `<canister-id>.icp0.io` domain instead of the `<canister-id>.raw.ic0.io` domain.